-Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the Academy is required to contribute at an actuarially determined rate.
+Funding Policy - For the fiscal year ended June 30, 2009, plan members are required to contribute 10 percent of their annual covered salary and the Academy is required to contribute at an actuarially determined rate.
 The current Academy rate is 14 percent of annual covered payroll.
-A portion of the Academy's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for fiscal year 2008, 9.16 percent of annual covered salary was the portion used to fund pension obligations.
+A portion of the Academy's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for fiscal year 2009, 9.09 percent of annual covered salary was the portion used to fund pension obligations.
 The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to a statutory maximum amount of 10 percent for plan members and 14 percent for employers.
 Chapter 3309 of the Ohio Revised Code provides statutory authority for member and employer contributions.
-The Academy's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2008, 2007, and 2006, were \$119,687, \$131,230 and \$107,505 respectively; 98.9 percent has been contributed for fiscal year 2008 and 100 percent for fiscal years 2007 and 2006.
+The Academy's required contributions for pension obligations to SERS for the fiscal years ended June